Joe Quesada: Editor-in-chief

 Critics of Quesada's policy of emphasizing trade paperbacks charge that they cannibalize monthly comic book sales, because readers may opt to forgo monthly series in order to wait for the cheaper collections, not realizing that monthly sales are an indicator to publishers of interest in such collections.

-When confronted with a backlash by fans due to his decision to dictate a controversial retcon of Peter Parker's marriage to Mary Jane Watson in the "One More Day" storyline, Quesada participated in a series of interviews on the subject to address the issue of the marriage, comparing it to real life marriages.
+One of his most controversial decisions was the decision that the long-time marriage of Mary Jane Watson and Peter Parker had to be dissolved.
+In order to do this, he began writing the storyline later known as "One More Day" with J. Michael Straczynski (who requested to have his name removed from the story).
+When confronted with overwhelming backlash as a result of the retcon, Quesada participated in a series of interviews on the subject to address the issue of the marriage, comparing it to real life marriages.
 He also promoted and praised the MC2 title Spider-Girl for continuing to provide fans with a stable marriage and an expanded family, although that title was later canceled and relaunched multiple times, eventually being cancelled for good in 2010.

 In June 2009 Quesada began writing a weekly column for Comic Book Resources called "Cup O' Joe", in which he answers questions every Friday from readers or provides information on Marvel projects.

 On February 10, 2010, Quesada issued a public apology for the content of Captain America #602, which had drawn condemnation from national Tea Party leaders, for its depiction of an apparent Tea Party protest, and the black superhero Falcon, reacting to it by saying that he would not be welcomed by a crowd of "angry white folks".
 Also at issue was the slogans on some of the signs held by the protestors.
 Quesada stated that future reprints of that story would have the offending material omitted.